dwwatson1/coronavirus_pandemic_playbook/README.md

 ![Accuracy](Resources/accuracy.PNG)

+The mean absolute error is the average of all absolute errors.
+Absolute errors are calculated by subtracting the measured value and "true" value.
+Our mean absolute error is quite low at only 13%.
+The mean squared error tells us how close a regression line is to a set of points.
+Our mean squared error was extremely low which means we were able to find the line of best fit.
+The root mean squared error is the standard deviation of the prediction errors.
+Our root mean squared error was only 17% which again is fairly low.

 We finally rank the importance of the features and see which have the most impact on the output.

 ```